steal from one author, it's plagiarism; if you steal from many, it's research."

 DORÉ RIPLEY lives with her husband and son on a five-acre horse ranch in Clayton, California.
-The family owns an Arabian and a racetrack-retired Thoroughbred in addition to Diesel, a Native Dancer descendant whose registered name is Kayl Dancer.
+In addition to Diesel, the family owns an Arabian and a racetrack-retired Thoroughbred, a Native Dancer descendant whose registered name is Kayl Dancer.
 "We're still relatively new to horses," says Doré, "so we're hoping to find another trainer as experienced and patient as Dennis Funk."

 Illustration by June Brigman.